Ferramatis/GitHub-getting-started/README.md

 # INTRODUCTION

-this is an introduction of Github.
+this is an introduction of Github!